Ising model and s-embeddings of planar graphs: Definitions and preliminaries

 for each $c\in\Upsilon^\times(G)$.
 Given~$z\in\Dm(G)$, we denote by~$\cS^\dm(z)\subset\C$ the quadrilateral with vertices~$\cS(v_0^\bullet(z))$, $\cS(v_0^\circ(z))$, $\cS(v_1^\bullet(z))$, $\cS(v_1^\circ(z))$.

 We call an s-embedding $\cS$ proper if the quads~$\cS^\dm(z)$ do not overlap with each other, and non-degenerate if none of the quads~$\cS^\dm(z)$ degenerates to a segment. \end{definition}

-\begin{remark} The quadrilaterals~$\cS^\dm(z)$ cannot be self-intersecting; the simplest way to prove this fact is to use the consistency of the definition~\eqref{eq:cQ-def} of the associated function~$\cQ^\delta$ given below.
-Note that we do \emph{not} require the convexity of~$\cS^\dm(z)$. \end{remark}
+\begin{remark} The quadrilaterals~$\cS^\dm(z)$ cannot be self-intersecting; the simplest way to prove this fact is to use the consistency of the definition~\eqref{eq:cQ-def} of the associated function {$\cQ_\cX$: if opposite sides of~$\cS^\dm(z)$ intersected each other, the sum of their lengths would be strictly bigger than the sum of the lengths of two other sides.
+Note, however,} that we do \emph{not} require the convexity of~$\cS^\dm(z)$; {see Fig.~\ref{fig:Semb}.} \end{remark}

 It is also useful to extend the definition of~$\cS$ from~$\Lambda(G)$ to~$\Dm(G)$ by setting

 where~$c_{p0}$ and~$c_{p1}$ (respectively,~$c_{0q}$ and~$c_{1q}$) are assumed to be neighbors on the double cover~$\Upsilon^\times(G)$.
 The consistency of the definitions~\eqref{eq:cS-def},~\eqref{eq:cS(z)-def} around~$z\in\Dm(G)$ can be easily deduced from the propagation equation~\eqref{eq:3-terms}.